Avoid These 10 Foods If You Want Clear Skin

 4. High-Glycemic Foods

-In addition to refined carbohydrates, some high-glycemic foods, can also lead to more inflammation and create greater difficulty controlling acne.
+In addition to refined carbohydrates, some high-glycemic foods can also contribute to increased inflammation, making it more challenging to control acne.
 These foods include things like:

-Many of them even look healthy at first glance, though they can cause wild fluctuations in blood glucose levels that increase inflammation.
+Many of them even appear healthy at first glance, although they can cause significant fluctuations in blood glucose levels that increase inflammation.

 Instead, look for fruits and vegetables that have lower glycemic index numbers, such as: